 It's one of our most frequently asked questions: Do I need to strap rain barrels?

-Californians, especially, may be wondering, due to the likelihood of earthquakes.
+Californians especially may be wondering, due to the likelihood of earthquakes.

 The probable answer is no. ARCSA/ASPE Standard 63, which lays the framework for most code standards related to rainwater harvesting (for those states that have adopted code at all), does not require strapping for rain tanks or barrels unless they exceed a 2:1 height-to-width ratio.

-BlueBarrel's 55-gallon rain barrels are 35" tall by 23" diameter—well within the 2:1 guideline.
-The squat proportions, when full of water, will maintain a low center of gravity which mitigates the risk of toppling.
+BlueBarrel's 55-gallon rain barrels are 35" tall by 23" in diameter—well within the 2:1 guideline.
+The squat proportions, even when full of water, will maintain a low center of gravity which mitigates the risk of toppling.
 If empty, barrels wouldn't do much harm if they were to fall.

 That said, full barrels are heavy (a 55-gallon barrel full of water will weigh nearly 500 lbs!), so you may not want to take the risk.
 Strapping rain barrels will also help protect the under-plumbing on a BlueBarrel System™ in the event of tremors.
 School sites, like the one depicted below, may want to take extra precautions.

 Luckily strapping is easy to do if you feel the need.